cmugpi/learn-git/src/pres.md

 ## Seeing what the changes are

-Let's suppose we want to know exactly _what_ the various changes to files are.
+We can use know exactly _what_ the various changes to files are with `git diff`.

-We can use

 	$ git diff